ya0002/intern-assignment/README.md

 • Bonus Points: Display state of the Traffic Light in as a text – Each rectangle also in addition has “name” which is state of the traffic light, your task is to display this as a text for each traffic light on the image.
-• Submit your solution as a zip file.
-It should contain solution images, your code, along with a simple presentation on your approach and pseudo code to solve this assignment
-• Email the zip files to mayukh@aspiringzero.com and dheemanth@aspiringzero.com or upload it to your githib and send us the link.
-Good luck!
 • Tips:
 ◦ Write your code in a modular (with functions) fashion ◦ Use cv2 in python – this should have all necessary functions to achieve this task